webcodesk/react-app-framework/README.md

 export default {components};
 ```

-Doing this we set up index files that tell `react-app-framework` where is React components are.
+Doing this we set up index files that tell `react-app-framework` where the React components are.

 Now we should add components into the `main` page.
 There is already a configuration for the `main` page in the `src/app/schema/pages` folder.